messiasoliveira/lgpdextension-datalad/README.md

 provide any number of additional DataLad commands that are automatically included in DataLad's command line and Python API.

-For a demo, clone this repository and install the demo extension via
+For a version, clone this repository and install the demo extension via

-    pip install -e .
+    pip install -e . or pip install lgpdextension-datalad

 DataLad will now expose a new command suite with a `hello...` command.

     % datalad --help |grep -B2 -A2 hello
-    *Demo DataLad command suite*
+    *DataLad command suite*

       lgpd-extension
-          Short description of the command
+          Apply lgpd patterns

+        -p | --pathfile
+          Full address to configuration file
+        -c | --configbase
+          Create the default configuration file
 To start implementing your own extension, [use this template](https://github.com/datalad/datalad-extension-template/generate), and adjust as necessary.
 A good approach is to